ShatalovYaroslav/parking-toll/README.md

 In order to follow the best testing practises it is included testing part of Spring components with Mockito.<br>
 The integration tests are provided in 'integration-tests' folder and applied usual black-box testing practise.
 For testing REST methods is used RestAssured.<br>

+## Assumptions

+In the real project all the questions should be clarified and discussed on the design stage.
+In this exercise it is taken the next assumptions:

+- The parking rent time is calculated by hours the vehicle stays in the parking spot
+- The first hour in the parking spot it is free of charge
+- For the 'park vehicle' and 'leave parking' actions: the vehicle information is passed to this service via API.
+- When a vehicle leaves a parking, it will be provided the parking invoice.
+The invoice payment is out of scope of this service.
+- The main model classes are inside "model.persistence" package.
+To avoid code duplication in this exercise the same main model classes representing internal model and DB entities.
+In real life project the internal model classes and entity classes for DB could be separated in different packages.
+The trade offs should be clarified and discussed for real use case.

+## Future improvements

+- It can be added the authentication mechanism.
+The API endpoints could be secured, so it will be difficult to exploit them
+- To improve the response time to get a parking spot it can be implemented a caching mechanism with Hash Map data structure
+- It could be added a rate limit control so the API users won’t overuse the API